echeran/smile-of-murugan/webbook/chapter13.md

 # THE IMPERIAL POET

-In the standard German history of Indian literatures,¹ revised in 1961, we do indeed come across the name of Kampaṉ.
+In the standard German history of Indian literatures,[^german-history-indian-lit] revised in 1961, we do indeed come across the name of Kampaṉ.
 The author has devoted to "the greatest epic poet of Tamil land" (T. P. Meenakshisundaran), to "the king of Tamil literature" who "represents the Tamil mind at its ripest and noblest" (C. and H.
-Jesudasan) 11 lines of small print, and these II lines abound in general statements.2 And yet, Kampaṉ's *Irāmāvatāram* is not just an epic poem, it is an entire literature and, as the Jesudasans say, "to the Tamilian mind, one of the world's wonders is its ignorance of him" (op. *cit*.
+Jesudasan) 11 lines of small print, and these II lines abound in general statements.[^11-lines-repeated] And yet, Kampaṉ's *Irāmāvatāram* is not just an epic poem, it is an entire literature and, as the Jesudasans say, "to the Tamilian mind, one of the world's wonders is its ignorance of him" (op. *cit*.
 168).
+"The field of research in Kamban is vast as the sea", and, as we have specialized “Dantists" or Shakespearean scholars, we are equally entitled to have specialized “Kambanologists".[^kampan-comparisons]

+[^german-history-indian-lit]: H. von Glasenapp, *Literaturen Indiens*, 1st ed.
+1929, rev. ed.
+1961.

+[^11-lines-repeated]: such as "Beliebt ist Kambans Rāmāyaṇa vor allem wegen der Eleganz und des Wohlklangs seiner Sprache" or "Gross ist er in der Verwendung von Bildern und Gleichnissen und anderem schmückenden Beiwerk".

+[^kampan-comparisons]: Incidentally, Kampaṉ is sometimes called "the Homer of Tamil literature" or "the Shakespeare of Tamil literature".
+Nothing is more misleading than these entirely empty metaphors.
+Homer is Homer, Shakespeare is Shakespeare, and Kampaṉ is Kampaṉ.
+They have nothing substantial in common.
+In the Tamil tradition, Kampaṉ is called very often *kaviccak-* *kiravartti,* "the emperor of poets", since he is so "supreme".
+He is, though, not the only Ta. poet to bear this title.
+Thus, e.g. Cayankoṇṭār (the author of *Kaliṅkattupparaṇi*) is also "emperor of poets" (cf. *Kulōttuṅkaṉ Piḷḷaittamiḻ,* 14, and *Tanjore Saraswati Mahal Library Catalogue* Vol. I, p.
+288).
+Another "emperor of poets” is Oṭṭakkūttar (cf. *Takkayākapparaṇi* 813).

-"The field of research in Kamban is vast as the sea", and, as we have specialized “Dantists" or Shakespearean scholars, we are equally entitled to have specialized “Kambanologists".³ Hence, again, just like in the case of the *bhakti* literature, we have to make a choice, and select a few, particularly relevant, critical and interesting features of Kampaṉ's great work, and deal with these
+Hence, again, just like in the case of the *bhakti* literature, we have to make a choice, and select a few, particularly relevant, critical and interesting features of Kampaṉ's great work, and deal with these